Child Custody Lawyers Rancho Cucamonga

 - The child's connection to home, school, and community

 What Happens If a Child Custody Order Is Violated?

 Child custody agreements that have been signed by a judge are court-ordered.
 This means that if one parent violates the order, the other can take action to remedy it.
 For instance, they can contact a local police department to request that an officer enforce the order, or they can file a contempt action with the court.

 At Newman & Allen, we recognize the challenges involved in child custody cases.
-That is why our Rancho Cucamonga attorneys will be by your side, guiding you throughout.
+That is why our Rancho Cucamonga child custody lawyers will be by your side, guiding you throughout.
 We will work hard to seek an optimal outcome for you and your family.

 Proven Record of Results in Various Courts

 Over 40 Years of Combined Legal Experience

 Former Prosecutors Fighting for You